Introduction

 Account Deletion

 When you delete your account, all of your connections are dissolved immediately.
-All shared snap grid content — including content in forgotten connections — is deleted immediately from our servers.
+All shared snap grid content — including content in Forgotten connections — is deleted immediately from our servers.
 Your account and profile data is permanently deleted within 60 days.

 Content Moderation